gardener/machine-controller-manager/docs/development/local_setup.md

 1. You have understood the [principles of Kubernetes](https://kubernetes.io/docs/concepts/), and its [components](https://kubernetes.io/docs/concepts/overview/components/), what their purpose is and how they interact with each other.
 1. You have understood the [architecture of the Machine Controller Manager](../../README.md#design-of-machine-controller-manager)

-The development of the Machine Controller Manager could happen by targetting any cluster.
+The development of the Machine Controller Manager could happen by targeting any cluster.
 You basically need a Kubernetes cluster running on a set of machines.
 You just need the [Kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/authenticate-across-clusters-kubeconfig/) file with the required access permissions attached to it.

 ### Installing the Machine Controller Manager locally
 Clone the repository from GitHub.